Our operations

 Less waste in our factories

-2024 was the third consecutive year that less than 1% of waste generated from our factories went directly to landfill.
-Almost all waste was either reused, recycled, composted or sent to non-landfill waste treatment options.
+2025 was the fourth consecutive year that less than 1% of waste generated from our factories went directly to landfill.
+Almost all waste was either reused, recycled, composted or sent to non-landfill waste-treatment options.
 Our target is zero waste to landfill, and we will continue to look for alternatives in all our factories, offices and stores.

 Reducing our water usage